 Answer: I am guessing that one of the three-way switches broke down.
-It can be a little tricky for an amateur to diagnose which switch died due to multiple wires being hot in this particular type of wiring.
+Due to multiple wires being hot in this particular type of switch wiring it can be a little tricky for an amateur to diagnose which 3-way switch died.
 I suggest that you change one switch.
 If that doesn’t fix it, then change the other one.
-It’s a good idea to replace both switches at the same time as the other one could fail soon after.
-Be very careful to identify the line and load wires BEFORE you disconnect the switches.
+It’s a good idea to replace both switches at the same time anyway as the other one could fail soon after.
+Be very careful to identify the LINE and LOAD wires BEFORE you disconnect the switches.

+You cannot rely on a color code diagram to figure out what each wire’s function is.
 The LINE wire is usually the easiest to identify because it is hot at all times.
-It should be terminated on a copper or black screw on the 3-way switch.
-A Voltage Tester with a built-in continuity tester is good for testing the live or dead wires.
+It should be terminated on a copper or black screw on one of the 3-way switches.
+The other three way switch will have the LOAD wire connected to the copper or black screw.
+A voltage tester such as a “Wiggy” is good for testing the live wires with neutral and/or earth ground.

 Between each three-way switch or 4-way switch is a pair of “Travelers” which are connected to the common terminals.
-On one of the 3-way switches a line or hot wire gets connected to the copper or black screw terminal.
-On the other three-way switch the load wire gets connected to the copper or black screw terminal.
+On one of the 3-way switches a LINE or hot wire gets connected to the copper or black screw terminal.
+On the other three-way switch the LOAD wire (The LOAD is the wire that feeds power to the light fixture) gets connected to the copper or black screw terminal.

 Below is a simple diagram that can be applied to all three-way switch connections.

-I think that the most common method used to wire a set of 3-way switches is to bring the two wire line cable into one switch box and bring the two wire load cable into the other switch box.
-A 3 conductor cable with a ground is then installed between the two 3-way switch boxes.
+I think that the most common method used to wire a set of 3-way switches is to bring the two wire LINE cable into one switch box and bring the two wire LOAD cable into the other switch box.
+A three conductor cable with a ground is then installed between the two 3-way switch boxes.

-The white line neutral wire gets spliced to the white wire of the three conductor cable.
-At the other end the white load neutral gets spliced to the white wire of the 3 wire cable.
+The white LINE neutral wire gets spliced to the white wire of the 14/3 cable.
+At the other end the white LOAD neutral gets spliced to the white wire of the 3 wire cable.
 If 4-way switches were added in-between the two 3-way’s, the travelers would be attached to the 4-way switch according to the manufacturer’s diagram, and the white wire just gets spliced through.

-Please note that not every 3-way switch installation has the same wire colors.
-It is important to identify the line and load wires before replacing 3-way switches.
+Please note that not every existing 3-way switch installation has the same wire colors.
+It is important to identify the LINE and LOAD wires before replacing 3-way switches.
 Note which wires are connected to the copper or black screw terminals.

-Another variation of three-way switch wiring is to bring all of the cables into one box and branch off from there to each switch and light fixture.
-For example, the line and load are brought into one 3-way wall switch electrical box.
-From there a five conductor cable (2 travelers, a neutral, a ground, and the line or the load) or a conduit would need to be installed over to the second 3-way switch.
+Another variation of three-way switch wiring is to bring all of the cables into one box as in the photo above, and branch off from there to each switch and light fixture.
+For example, the LINE and LOAD are brought into one 3-way wall switch electrical box.
+From there a 4 conductor cable (2 travelers, a ground, and the LINE or the LOAD) or a conduit would need to be installed over to the second 3-way switch.
 At the second 3-way switch, the black wire would be connected on the copper or black screw terminal on the switch.
 The bare or green wire is bonded to the metal switch box and onto the green screw on the 3-way switch.
-The white wire is capped off for a future device that requires a neutral.
+See the next photo for the other 3 way switch.

-A four-way switch is required in between the 3-way switches if more than two switch locations are needed.
-You would just continue from one three-way switch box with the 4 conductor cable (Two travelers, a neutral, and a ground wire) in and out of each four-way switch box.
+If more than two switch locations are wanted, a four-way switch would need to be installed in between the 3-way switches.
+You would just continue from one three-way switch box with the 14/3 four conductor cable (Two travelers, a neutral, and a ground wire) in and out of each four-way switch box.
 The white wires get spliced through.
-The red and black wires are connected to the four way switches.
+The red and black wires are connected to the four way switches (Follow the switch manufacturer’s directions).
 Ground wires are spliced together and bonded to the metal switch box and to the green screw on the switch.
-At the other end you connect the other 3-way switch with either the line or load.
+At the other end you connect the other 3-way switch with either the LINE or LOAD.
+See the diagram below.